 Around 40 minutes drive from Katherine is the Leliyn/Edith Falls Campground, also situated within Nitmiluk National Park.
 Owned by the local Jawoyn Aboriginal people, the park is a true slice of camping in the Northern Territory.

 The Lazy Lizard Caravan Park is the perfect place to relax after a day of exploring, or to stop in on your way through the Territory.
-Located 90 kilometres north of Katherine at Pine Creek, the Lazy Lizard is situated perfectly on the doorstep of both the Kakadu and Nitmiluk National Parks.
+Located 90km north of Katherine at Pine Creek, the Lazy Lizard is situated perfectly on the doorstep of both the Kakadu and Nitmiluk National Parks.

 To truly appreciate your holiday, why not stay on a working cattle property?
-Just 12 kilometres from Katherine, the Manbulloo Homestead Caravan Park gives you an insight into life in the Aussie Outback – without requiring you to raise a sweat.
+Just 12km from Katherine, the Manbulloo Homestead Caravan Park gives you an insight into life in the Aussie Outback – without requiring you to raise a sweat.
 With fishing, bushwalking and birdwatching year-round, Manbulloo Homestead is surely one of the best caravan parks in Katherine.